alx741/tdd_traffic-light/README.md

 ### Hardware

 It is assumed that you know how and can flash the firmware in the *atmega328p*.
-(Hint: You may want to buy a cheap "usbasp" on Ebay)

-Any cheap USB-UART converter will work (take a look on Ebay as well).
+Any cheap USB-UART converter will work.

 First connect your AVR programmer to both the computer and the target chip, then build and flash the firmware: